 - Keep abreast of developments in the field by reading current literature, talking with colleagues, and participating in professional conferences.

-Education Professors with little to no experience tend to make between $31430 and $44640 while the more experienced ones make over $82430 per year.
+Education Professors with little to no experience tend to make between $32680 and $47350 while the more experienced ones can earn over $89300 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Education Professor is to move to a higher paying state like AK.
-Right now, the highest paying states for Education Professors are AK, WI, NY, MA and CA.
+One of the easiest ways to increase your salary as a Postsecondary Education Teacher is to move to a higher paying state like UT.
+Right now, the highest paying states for Education Professors are UT, NJ, NY, CA and CT.

-3 other factors that can increase your salary as An Education Professor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Postsecondary Education Teacher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Education Professors what degree they had when they got the job and most of them said they had a PhD followed by Post-doctoral.
+We asked other Education Professors what degree they had when they got the job and most of them said they had a PhD followed by a Master’s Degree.

 Pros and Cons